vigoux/complementree.nvim/README.md

 - `combine`: just concatenates the results of multiple matches functions, returns a _matches_ function
+- `chain`: mimics mucomplete chaining, returns the first non-empty matches of the provided functions
 - `non_empty_prefix`: checks that the prefix is non-empty before triggering completion
 - `optional`: takes two _matches_ functions, and triggers the second